daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 <img src="/images/blog/password-reset-6.png">

 That's all I have!
 I hope you enjoyed this tutorial.
-If you find any typos, grammar mistakes, code errors please send me an email at sahat[at]me.com and I will correct it.
+If you find any typos, grammar mistakes, code errors, please send me an email at sahat[at]me.com.